aaronpierce/pysendsms/README.md

-Import the library and create and SMS Object utilizing your gmail account and an application password created within your Google account.
+Import the library and create an SMS Object utilizing your gmail account and an application password created within your Google account.